 Through day and night, the beating heart of the city’s most vibrant quarter combines world-class architecture, retail, offices and living spaces with the region’s best restaurants, creative outdoor spaces and more alfresco dining options than anywhere else in the region.

-Discerning foodies will find solace at Aiden Byrne’s Manchester House or tapas restaurant, Iberica from Michelin Star Chef, Nacho Manzano.
+Discerning foodies will find solace at 20 Stores, The Ivy, both on Hardman Square, or the tapas restaurant Iberica created by Michelin Star Chef, Nacho Manzano.

 Visit the 'Australasia' websiteAlternatively, a short walk toward to Gartside Street will take you to contemporary Chinese restaurant and celebrity favourite, Tattu whilst Spinningfields Square is home to the sophisticated subterranean Australasia.
 On The Avenue, Brazilian restaurant, Fazenda and Comptior Libanais are only a stone’s throw from Manchester favourite.

-If it’s a spot of shopping that you’re after, head straight to The Avenue where you’ll be spoilt for choice with fashion retailers including Flannels, Mulberry and Oliver Sweeney.
+If it’s a spot of shopping that you’re after, head straight to The Avenue where you’ll be spoilt for choice with fashion retailers including Flannels, Mulberry and Hervia.

 Emporio Armani has one of its flagship stores on Spinningfields Square, housed in an impressive modern edifice.